 - Ralph thanking 'Satan', who replies "It's pronounced 'Sah-Teen'.
 As the game he's probably from (Satan's Hollow), his name is "Sah-TEEN," to avoid the pain of Moral Guardians and he's a shout out to that game.

-Clyde making sure the zombie doesn't leave his axes behind.
+- Clyde making sure the zombie doesn't leave his axes behind.
 Said zombie gives a moan and raises them to assure him.
 There's just something cute about that.

-Zombie's response to Ralph's rhetorical questions:
+- Zombie's response to Ralph's rhetorical questions:

 Ralph: Is it Turbo to want a friend?
 Or a medal?
 Or a piece of pie every once in a while?
 Is it Turbo to want more out of life?

-And then, after meeting up with Markowski from Hero's Duty, he strips the guy out of the armor and places Zangief's speedo on him instead.
-Which means that briefly, Markowski was naked.
+- And then, after meeting up with Markowski from Hero's Duty, he strips the guy out of the armor and places Zangief's speedo on him instead.
+Which means that briefly, Markowski is naked.
 And further, that Ralph took his underpants — the only reason for that being that he has none of his own.